Every website deserves good web hosting.

 The average response time was 318 ms with the quickest time being 291 ms, and the slowest was 341 ms. This web hosting option is suitable for small to medium-sized sites based on these results from our tests.

-Shared web hosting plans start at $9.99 per month, prepaid and billed annually.
-A free domain is included if you upgrade to the Premium or Business Web Hosting plans for $10.99 and $16.99, respectively.
+Shared web hosting plans start at $2.99 per month, prepaid and billed annually.
+A free domain is included if you upgrade to the Premium or Business Web Hosting plans.
+Our promocode WEBSITESETUP will give you 7% off on annual and longer plans!

 For one website, you get 50 GB of storage, 100 GB of bandwidth, Cloudflare CDN, an email account, and two databases.